Golden hay bales scattered across a freshly harvested field with rolling green hills and a blue sky in the background during sunset.

 To achieve these sustainable outcomes a renewable energy developer needs to sit down and talk through with the landowner what they need for the project to work such as access roads and location of infrastructure, and then how those aspects can be utilised to then contribute to the landowners long term productivity.
 This should then be reflected on the Farm Plan so both parties know what has been agreed from the get go.

-Looking ahead, how do you see the role of Farm Plans evolving as renewable energy projects become more widespread in agricultural areas?
+Looking ahead, how do you see the role of Landplans evolving as renewable energy projects become more widespread in agricultural areas?